Chinese social media claim on Palawan

-In early 2025, posts suggesting that Philippines' island province of Palawan was once part of China spread in Chinese social media platforms.
-The posts without evidence claims that Palawan was once known as Zheng He Island after the admiral Zheng He.
+In early 2025, posts suggesting that the Philippine' island province of Palawan was once a part of Greater China during the Ming dynasty spread on Chinese social media platforms.
+They claim without evidence that Palawan was once named "Zheng He island" after the Chinese admiral.
 The government of the People's Republic of China does not officially claim Palawan.
-Agencies under the Philippine government have denounced the social media claims nevertheless.
+Agencies under the Philippine government have nevertheless denounced the social media claims.

 Background

-The 2016 Permanent Court of Arbitration ruling rejected the validity of China's nine-dash line claim where it exceeds the United Nations Convention on the Law of the Sea.
-The People's Republic of China (PRC) does not lay claim on Palawan, an island governed as a province of the Philippines and situated outside the nine-dash line.